Krisis420hz/to-do-list/README.md

 My first project after completing my javascript course

-It's a very basic to-do-list app which allows the user to type in chores and have the input chores displayed on the page, I also implemented some local storage to make the app a little more realistic
+- Allows the user to input chores into a textfield and submit by clicking on the button or using "enter"
+- The chore is then saved to local storage and the chore is displayed on the page
+- The user is also able to click on the chore and have it crossed out/completed